supermallfox/bambu-challange/readme.md

     diff_rate = abslute_value( input_value - record_value ) / input_value<br />
     similarity = 1 - diff_rate<br />
     confidence_score = similarity * weight
-    - The overall confidence score = sum of confidence scores of all input parameters
+    - The overall confidence score = sum of confidence scores of all input parameters (with 2 decimal places)
 4) I only added some unit test cases at the end, it was not a proper way of doing it, I'm sorry about it.
 Mainly it was because I was busy with some othe work and only kicked it off yesterday, I had to rush it.
 In addition, by just running the service locally (and as the only developer), it was easier to do any testing by just printing everything out.
+5) Regarding the returned result list, now I set up 2 rules:
+    - Only records with confidence score >= 0.4 are displayed. or
+    - At most 5000 records are returned.
+  These numbers are set up in /properties/app.properties.
-5) If you need any additional info, kindly let me know. :)
+6) If you need any additional info, kindly let me know. :)

 ## Below is the original readme:
 # BAMBU Backend Engineer Test